Chandler/planet-labs-cookbook/tutorials/intro_part_2_activation.md

 ]
 ```

-The `analytic` type is appropriate for scientific analysis (technically it's a radiance product, and also includes near-infrared data if available), while the types with `_xml` are XML metadata files for those who need it. `udm` is a `usable data mask` that tells you which pixels in an image are actually useful (cloudy pixels aren't, for example).
-A `visual` product only includes red, green and blue data, and has been color corrected for use in web mapping applications.
+The `analytic` type is appropriate for scientific analysis (technically it's a radiance product, and also includes near-infrared data if available), while the types ending in `_xml` are XML metadata files for those who need it. `udm` is a `usable data mask` that tells you which pixels in an image are actually useful (cloudy pixels aren't, for example).
+A `visual` product includes red, green and blue bands, and has been color corrected for use in web mapping applications.

 <a name="activate"></a>
 ## Asset Activation